ananthb/devhuman.net/content/resume.md

 Have worked with Linux/OS features like cgroups and namespaces, hypervisors, perf, block devices, and UEFI.
 In-depth understanding of Systemd, Linux networking, and filesystems.
-Currently playing with eBPF, bcachefs, libostree, and my (unreleased) immutable OS.
+Hacking on eBPF, bcachefs, libostree, and my (unreleased) immutable OS.
 I’m also an Arch Linux tester and occasional AUR package maintainer.